COFFEE ORDERING F.A.Q.

 Q: How do full bags of coffee ship?

 A: Full bags of coffee (59–70kg) will be stacked, wrapped, and strapped onto a wooden pallet.
-Even single-bag orders will typically need to be shipped on a pallet.
-We will palletize your coffee in our warehouse, and we take pride in the skill of our warehouse staff and managers to give each order full attention, whether it’s one bag or 250 bags
+Even single full-bag orders will typically need to be shipped on a pallet.
+The coffee is palletized in our warehouse, and we routinely inspect the quality as well as provide customer support upon receipt of the pallet.

 Q: Will Cafe Imports arrange shipping to my location?

 A: Yes!
-We have competitive rates with many international freight carriers, and can work with you to ensure you get the delivery service that you need, whether you’re in North America, Europe, Australia, or Asia.
+We have competitive rates with many national and international freight carriers, and can work with you to ensure you get the delivery service that you need throughout the United States, Canada, and Central and South America from our U.S. warehouse.

 Q: Can I arrange my own shipping?